syarul/fn-switch/README.md

 # fn-switch
 *a better functional javascript replacement for if statement and switch.*

+**(this module does not use extra dependencies.
+It's 27 lines of code with spaces, minified size is 2KB)**

-If you are like me writing if..statement and switch for ages, and most of the time repeating lines of codes over an over, good news is this will ease your burden in a relative terms.
+If you are like me writing if..statement (statement branching) and switch for ages, and most of the time repeating lines of codes over an over, good news is this will ease your burden in a relative terms.

+# What's the catch?

-## Usage:
+## Usage
 to install

 ``` npm install fn-switch```